Key HUF 2022 Legislative Priority

 Bipartisan legislation has been introduced that would require Florida’s Department of Education to adopt various assessments in the most predominant languages spoken by English Learners (EL) at home.
 Additionally, the bill would require statewide standardized assessments used in K-12 and high school equivalency exams to be offered in the students’ home languages.

 Prioritize early childhood education.

-- Support boosting funding for both School Readiness and the Voluntary Pre-K program in order to better serve more families and buoy childcare operators through the COVID-19 crisis.
+- Support boosting funding for both School Readiness and the Voluntary Pre-K program to better serve more families and buoy childcare operators.